-Because courts are less open to lobbying than legislatures some public choice theorists have assumed that judicial decision-making is less affected by interest group pressures.
-(See Cross 1999 pp.358-60 for an exhaustive list).
-Nevertheless, a review of judicial behavior towards the legal profession well establishes that judges are hardly immune from external pressures on their decision-making, especially when those pressures come from the legal profession.
-(Barton 2003; Barton 2007; LoPucki 2005).
+Because courts are less open to lobbying than legislatures some public choice theorists have assumed that judicial decision-making is less affected by interest group pressures.34 Nevertheless, a review of judicial behavior towards the legal profession well establishes that judges are hardly immune from external pressures on their decisionmaking, especially when those pressures come from the legal profession.35

-As such, I usually find it useful in considering the public choice prediction of judicial behavior to begin with the incentives of the legal profession, because those incentives usually explain judicial behavior.
+As such, I usually find it useful in predicting judicial behavior to begin with the incentives of the legal profession.
 Lawyers have multiple reasons to favor complexity.
 First and foremost, across the legal profession lawyers are selling a single good - technical expertise of the legal system.
-The more complicated that system is (and that includes procedural and substantive complexity) the more business there will be for lawyers.
+The more complicated that system is (and that includes procedural and substantive complexity) the more business there will be for lawyers.36

 If the system were to grow simpler, usage of lawyers would tumble, and that is true regardless of the subject area involved.
 Consider the push towards non-lawyered mediation (whether electronic systems such as Ebay's or in-person mediation) as a less expensive and simpler system of dispute resolution.
-Litigants have moved towards these less formal dispute resolution mechanisms to avoid the expense and complexity of traditional court proceedings.
+Litigants have moved towards these less formal dispute resolution mechanisms to avoid the expense and complexity of traditional court proceedings.37